brawer/wikidata-qrank/doc/design.md

 ### Signal smearing

 Currently, the QRank values are simply aggregated raw view counts; no “signal smearing” has been implemented yet.
-This might be be an area for future improvement, since it would give a rank to entities that have no Wikimedia pages themselves.
+This might be an area for future improvement, since it would give a rank to entities that have no Wikimedia pages themselves.
 For example, it may be beneficial to propagate some fraction of an author's rank to their publications;